-The official start of fall is a couple of weeks away, but already the leaves are beginning to turn.
+The official start of fall is still a few weeks away, but already the leaves are going to turn before you know it.
 Soon the air will be brisk and scented with the unmistakable fragrance of wood smoke… Some of the most brilliant displays of Mother Nature’s fall colors are in the Midwest, the Appalachian Mountains, the Southeast and the Northeast corridor, but that’s not to say there aren’t fabulous fall foliage drives in other unexpected places.

 Oak Creek Canyon, Sedona, Arizona You might have to wait until the third week of October for the most brilliant display of color down the Oak Creek Canyon, especially along the West Fork hiking trail.
 The route from Sedona to Flagstaff along 89A is one of the most scenic drives in Arizona, showing off the reds, oranges and golds of oak, sycamore and aspen, as well as pink color sugar maples.

 This scenic route is gorgeous but narrow and has several hairpin turns on the way up to Flagstaff; just take your time and keep your eye on the road.
 There are several turn offs and restaurants where you can park to admire the scenery and take pictures.

 Uinta National Forest, Utah Utah’s Nebo Loop Scenic Byway is south of Salt Lake City and Provo.
 It offers breathtaking views of the Wasatch Range and 11,929-foot Mt.
 Nebo, plus a fiery fall display courtesy of the resident aspens, oaks and maples.
 Hunting and horseback riding are allowed here, and it’s a popular area for watching wildlife.
 The one-hour drive along the loop takes you through the town of Payson.
 Hairpin curves are plentiful and there may be snow present as early as October, so come early.